Where to Stay Near Twickenham

-Not just home of the rugby, Twickenham is a stunning borough of London in its own right.
+Not just home to rugby, Twickenham is a stunning borough of London in its own right.
 Read on for what to do, and where to stay in this part of the city.

 Twickenham is a suburban town found 10.2 miles southwest of London.
 It can be divided into three parts: the historic, the modern, and the residential.
-Buildings along the riverside have survived since the 18th century and are contrasted by, for example, the modern high street that's full of shops, restaurants and bars.
+Buildings along the riverside have survived since the 18th century and are contrasted by the modern high street full of shops, restaurants and bars.
 And the best thing?
 It's all complemented by the quiet, beautiful green spaces that make its way around and through the town.
 Whether you're a rugby fan or not, this is a great part of town, and here we're revealing where to stay near Twickenham according to Plum as well as the best things to do too.

 Strawberry Hill's history began in 1747 by Horace Walpole.
 Walpole purchased the land and set about construction for his new summer residence.
 When nearby locals became interested in the property, he allowed four visitors inside per day and his housekeeper would be their tour guide.
 Besides his neighbors, he also hosted foreign ambassadors, royals, and other aristocrats.